kanwren/augustus/README.md

 it has been decoded.
 For example, `JSON.parse` returns an `any`, and to use this data, you have one of two choices:

-- Use the `any` directly, or do an unsafe cast into your expected type.
+- Use the `any` directly, or do an unsafe type assertion into your expected type.
 This will fail at runtime if the data does not match the expected structure.
 If the parsed types differ from the expected ones, it can easily fail silently as well.
 For example, if you expect the data to be a `number`, but it parses as a `string` instead, JavaScript will attempt to automatically coerce it for you, which can lead to unexpected behavior.
 - Write a type predicate to assert that your data is of the expected type: `(x: unknown) => x is S`.
 However, this is often a manual process.
 For deeply-nested records, it is very tedious, and changes in structure are likely